Personal Ops Infrastructure

 Why it matters

-One-operator publishing is the LLM era's biggest unlock, and the bottleneck is the operational layer most attempts skip — observability, catch-up, bidirectional input, retrospectives that close the loop.
-This is the layer that turns LLM drafting from a one-off demo into a system that survives a year.
+One builder running an entire daily workflow on top of LLMs is one of the biggest unlocks of the LLM era.
+The bottleneck is the operational layer most attempts skip — observability, catch-up, bidirectional input, retrospectives that close the loop.
+This is the layer that turns an LLM system from a one-off demo into something that survives a year in production use.

 Status